problemofpoints/problemofpoints/content/post/2018-01-14-book-summary---dear-chairman.md

 ### 4: Carl Icahn versus Phillips Petroleum: The Rise and Fall of the Corporate Raiders

 Carl Icahn launched a hostile tender offer for Phillips in 1985.
-He used loosely committed by Drexel Burnham Lambert, which would be raised by issuing junk bonds and preferred stock.
-Ichahn was one of several corporate raiders funded by junk bond debt explosion of the 1980s.
+He used loosely committed capital from Drexel Burnham Lambert, which would be raised by issuing junk bonds and preferred stock.
+Ichahn was one of several corporate raiders funded by the junk bond debt explosion of the 1980s.
 Phillips used a "poison pill” provision to attempt to thwart Ichan’s efforts.

 ### 5: Ross Perot versus General Motors: The Unmaking of the Modern Corporation